-Unlock Tour Beautyblender's Secret Uses
+Unlock Your Beautyblender's Secret Uses

-You can use your Beautyblender to apply eye shadow.
+- Apply Eyeshadow: You can use your Beautyblender to apply eye shadow.
 “Create an easy, pulled-together, monochromatic look using the Micro Mini.
 Grab your favorite three-in-one cream product and use the rounded end of a damp Micro Mini to apply a sheer layer of color to your eyelids.
 Concentrate on placing product close to the lash line, and then use the side of your blender to diffuse the color towards the crease,” advises Elasmar.

-Use it as a nail sponge.
-Before throwing out your used Beautyblender, you can use it for various things.
+- Use It as a Nail Sponge: Before throwing out your used Beautyblender, you can use it for various things.
 “After painting your nails, use the pointed end at a 45-degree angle with a contrasting nail polish shade to add a pop of color to the tip of your nails.
 Or use it all over to create two-tone nails,” says Elasmar.

-“You can also use a Beautyblender with matte shadow to touch up roots if you’re in a bind,” she continues.
+- Touch-Up Your Roots: “You can also use a Beautyblender with matte shadow to touch up roots if you’re in a bind,” she continues.
 “You can also use a clean damp Beautyblender to erase those annoying deodorant marks from clothing.”